-- Long waits for ambulances, delayed handovers and corridor care - Crowded emergency departments with long waits - Long waits for elective care, planned operations and cancer care - Frustrations around fragmented services - Difficulty accessing primary care and/or seeing your GP - Difficulty of arranging social care and/or community services.
+- Long waits for ambulances, delayed handovers and corridor care - Crowded emergency departments with long waits - Long waits for elective care, planned operations and cancer care - Frustrations around fragmented services - Difficulty accessing primary care and/or seeing your GP - Difficulty of arranging social care and/or community services

 The JFP is informed by a range of engagement activities, including the work undertaken to develop the ICP Strategy during 2022/23, audits and other sources of intelligence.
-As part of our engagement on the JFP, a public survey is published alongside it, which builds up on previous public and patient involvement work.
+Our engagement on the draft JFP involved a public survey, which asked for feedback on the portfolio-based key priorities, which built on previous public and patient involvement work.
 The findings from the survey will be used to support delivery and future updates of the JFP.